ympons/katas/essentials/README.md

 # essentials

-A simple toolbox for impatient programmers (DRY :wink:)
+:nut_and_bolt: A simple Go toolbox for impatient programmers (DRY :wink:).